galaxyproject/training-material/topics/admin/tutorials/monitoring/tutorial.md

 ## Monitoring

 Collecting all of this data is interesting to visualise but as an administrator you surely have more interesting things to do than to watch graphs all day.
-Many organisations like to display these dashboards on large monitors, but this assumes someome is watching it.
+Many organisations like to display these dashboards on large monitors, but again this assumes someone is watching it.
 Everyone has better things to do with their time!
 So we will setup monitoring on the most important aspects of our system.

-Doing monitoring effectively, without causing undue burden to the administrators (extraneous alerts), or the users (unnoticed downtime), is a very complex topic.
-Recommended reading here includes the [monitoring chapter](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/) of the Google SRE book {% cite Beyer:2016:SRE:3006357 %}.
+Doing monitoring effectively, without causing undue burden to the administrators (extraneous alerts that are not actionable), or the users (unexpected/unnoticed downtime), is a very complex topic.
+Recommended reading here includes the [monitoring chapter](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/) of the Google SRE book {% cite Beyer:2016:SRE:3006357 %} which can provide some general guidance on the topic and what metrics may be interesting or annoying to alert upon.

+> ### {% icon comment %} No generic advice
-We cannot easily provide generic and applicable recommendations, that work across every system and every scale.
+> We cannot easily provide generic and applicable recommendations, that work across every system and every scale.
 Some of these performance bounds or features you will need to discover yourself, either adding new metrics in support of this, or changing monitoring thresholds to match the values you need.
+{: .comment }

 We will add an example alert, to make you familiar with the process.
 This is not an alert that will probably be useful in production.

 > ### {% icon hands_on %} Hands-on: Add a second query to an existing graph
 >